Protect Yourself with Careful Diabetes Management

 A longer, better quality life is worth the effort.

-Sources: Living Well with Diabetes, leaving site icon Centers for Disease Control and Prevention (CDC), 2022; 4 Steps to Manage Your Diabetes for Life, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2016; Diabetes, Gum Disease, & Other Dental Problems, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2022; About Cholesterol, leaving site icon CDC, 2023; High Blood Pressure, leaving site icon CDC, 2023
+Sources: Living with Diabetes, leaving site icon Centers for Disease Control and Prevention (CDC), 2024; Managing Diabetes, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2023; Diabetes, Gum Disease, & Other Dental Problems, leaving site icon National Institute of Diabetes and Digestive and Kidney Diseases, 2022; About Cholesterol, leaving site icon CDC, 2024; About High Blood Pressure, leaving site icon CDC, 2024